-Instructions: this assignment should be printed out and turned in in class on October 28.
-This paper should be under a page.
+Instructions: this assignment has one required part and one optional part.
+The required part should be printed out and turned in at the start of class on a day of your choice between January 18 and February 15.
+This part should be under 700 words.
 I like to grade as anonymously as possible, so please do not put your name on the top of the paper, but instead put it on the opposite side of the page (or on a second page, if you can't print double-sided).
+The second part is due 24 hours later and should be emailed to me.
+It does not count as turned in until you get an email confirming that I have received it.
+It can be as long as you like.
+Neither of these parts can be turned in late.
 If you have any questions about how to complete the assignment, please let me know.